foopod/blog-2.0/_posts/2017-03-29-creating-procedurally-generated-scenes.md

 And bam!
 We have lovely looking mountains.

 I was pretty happy with this and started showing people.
-My friend Ian(@) was pretty impressed (obviously) and showed me this picture that he was reminded of (courtesy of [chrischernewych](http://chrischernewych.deviantart.com/)).
+My friend Ian([@dentudim](https://twitter.com/dentudim)) was pretty impressed (obviously) and showed me this picture that he was reminded of (courtesy of [chrischernewych](http://chrischernewych.deviantart.com/)).

 <img src="http://pre10.deviantart.net/36a8/th/pre/i/2017/073/b/2/remote_location___framed_by_chrischernewych-db2c3ob.png">

 Gorgeous!
 I wonder if I could make trees like that?

-Surely I could make something that looks like that using math.
+Lets just make a lovely sawtooth wave.

 Easy right?
-Lets just make a lovely sawtooth wave.
 But how?

 All my mountains are drawn using Perlin Noise, to do this all the functions take a horizontal location on the screen and spit out the height of that point.